CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 There are two ways to advertise networks into BGP, by `network` command to advertise specifically, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
 In our case we use the `redistribute connected` command to inject the directly connected routes into BGP.

 There are two ways to advertise networks into BGP, by network command to advertise specifically, or by redistribute command to inject subnets into BGP from a non-BGP protocol.
 In our case we use the redistribute connected command to inject the directly connected routes into BGP.
 This command can be used also with filtering to avoid unwanted/unnecessary subnets get into BGP.
-For more information and commands check out the [Route Filtering and Redistribution](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.
+For more information and commands check out the {{<kb_link text="Route Filtering and Redistribution" url="cumulus-linux/Layer-3/Routing/Route-Filtering-and-Redistribution/" >}} page.

 {{< tabs "10u1rr0 ">}}